Why It Pays to Do Beneficiary Planning

 A primary beneficiary can be a person, a charitable organization, a trust, or an estate.
 If the person is a minor, you’ll want to designate a custodian for that minor.
 A single primary beneficiary will receive 100% of the assets.
 For more than one primary beneficiary, you can choose any mix of allocation percentages as long as the total equals 100%.

-- Secondary Beneficiaries
+- Contingent Beneficiaries

 - Per Stirpes